recfab/repo42/family-website/blog/2023-08-04-smash-bros-ness.md

 tags:
   - ShitMinoSays
   - SuperSmashBrosUltimate
+title: Fighting Ness in Smash Bros.
 ---
-# Ness in Smash Bros.

 > **Mino:** "Ness is a little bitch.
 I'm gonna put you in the hospital and make your family cry!"